Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: Abstract

 \section{Abstract}

-Contrastive learning, especially Self-Supervised Contrastive Learning (SSCL), has achieved great success in extracting powerful features from unlabeled data, enabling comparable performance to the supervised counterpart.
-In this work, we contribute to the theoretical understanding of SSCL and uncover its connection to the classic data visualization method, stochastic neighbor embedding (SNE, \citeauthor{hinton2002stochastic}, \citeyear{hinton2002stochastic}).
-In the perspective of SNE, whose goal is matching pairwise distance, SSCL can be viewed as a special case with the input space pairwise distance specified by constructed ``positive'' pairs from data augmentation.
-The established correspondence facilitates deeper theoretical understandings of learned features of SSCL, as well as methodological guidelines for practical improvement.
-Specifically, through the lens of SNE, not only can we re-derive the alignment and uniformity principle, but also provide novel analysis on domain-agnostic augmentations and implicit bias.
+Contrastive learning, especially self-supervised contrastive learning (SSCL), has achieved great success in extracting powerful features from unlabeled data.
+In this work, we contribute to the theoretical understanding of SSCL and uncover its connection to the classic data visualization method, stochastic neighbor embedding (SNE) \citep{hinton2002stochastic}, whose goal is to preserve pairwise distances.
+From the perspective of preserving neighboring information, SSCL can be viewed as a special case of SNE with the input space pairwise similarities specified by data augmentation.
+The established correspondence facilitates deeper theoretical understanding of learned features of SSCL, as well as methodological guidelines for practical improvement.
+Specifically, through the lens of SNE, we provide novel analysis on domain-agnostic augmentations, implicit bias and robustness of learned features.
 To illustrate the practical advantage, we demonstrate that the modifications from SNE to $t$-SNE \citep{van2008visualizing} can also be adopted in the SSCL setting, achieving significant improvement in both in-distribution and out-of-distribution generalization.